 This church is considered one of the oldest on the island and has an impressive architectural style.
 The roof is cross-shaped, while the interior features formidable sculptures and frescoes.

 DISCOVER THE SIGHTS WITH YOUR OWN CAR!

 Want to discover Naxos with ease and totally carefree?
 Rent a car with us at the best prices!
 Rent your car with us!

-Before the Venetian occupation of Cyclades in the Medieval times, the Church of Agios Mamas served as the Orthodox Cathedral of Naxos.
-After 1207, when the Venetians conquered the islands, the church was turned into a Catholic chapel.
-Agios Mamas, the protector of shepherds, was an important saint for the locals, as agriculture and cattle-breeding were the main income sources for Naxos.
-Access to this church is possible through a hiking path from Potamia.
+Before the Venetian occupation of the Cyclades in Medieval times, the Church of Agios Mamas served as the Orthodox Cathedral of Naxos.
+After 1207, when the Venetians conquered the islands, it became a Catholic chapel.

 How to get there